Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Results

-\paragraph{Training datasets} High-quality data is essential for effectively training PTMs on domain-specific tasks \cite{kim2024datarecipe}.
-To understand how such resources are documented in SE PTMs, we extracted the training dataset information from each model card when available.
 For the purpose of analysis, we identified the top three training datasets per SE activity based on the number of PTMs that reference each dataset.
 Notably, if any of these top datasets are reused across multiple SE activities, we explicitly indicate this reuse in Figure~\ref{fig:top_training_ds}.

 The results reveal clear patterns of dataset reuse across SE tasks.
-For example, \texttt{codeparrot/github-code-clean}\cite{huggingfaceCodeparrotgithubcodecleanDatasets} is among the most commonly reused datasets, appearing in 24 PTMs for software implementation and 8 for software quality assurance.
+For example, \texttt{codeparrot/github-code-clean} \cite{huggingfaceCodeparrotgithubcodecleanDatasets} is among the most commonly reused datasets, appearing in 24 PTMs for software implementation and 8 for software quality assurance.
 This reuse suggests that datasets are not always uniquely tailored to specific SE activities.

 In contrast, some datasets show activity-specific use.
-For instance, \texttt{jondurbin/airoboros-2.2} \cite{huggingfaceJondurbinairoboros22Datasets} appears exclusively in 29 PTMs targeting software implementation, while \texttt{Tesslate/UIGEN-T1.5-Dataset}\cite{huggingfaceTesslateUIGENT15DatasetDatasets} is used solely in 3 design-related PTMs.
+For instance, \texttt{jondurbi\\n/airoboros-2.2} \cite{huggingfaceJondurbinairoboros22Datasets} appears exclusively in 29 PTMs targeting software implementation, while \texttt{Tesslate/UIGEN-T1.5-Dataset} \cite{huggingfaceTesslateUIGENT15DatasetDatasets} is used solely in 3 design-related PTMs.
 Such patterns may reflect more deliberate curation or clearer alignment between dataset content and task requirements.

 Despite this, significant gaps remain.
 In particular, no PTMs associated with requirements engineering specify a training dataset in their model card metadata.
 This absence may reflect the limited availability of standardized datasets for requirements engineering tasks or a lack of consistent reporting practices for this activity.